jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-menus-guide.md

 The Context Menu is accessed by right-clicking any cell in the grid.

-> If you are using a trackpad you might not be able to access the ag-Grid context menu (which AdapTable uses when ag-Grid is the vendor grid); if that is the case then set allowContextMenuWithControlKey to true in gridOptions.
+> If you are using a trackpad you might not be able to access the ag-Grid context menu (which AdapTable uses when ag-Grid is the vendor grid); if that is the case then set `allowContextMenuWithControlKey` to true in GridOptions.

 ### System Context Menu Entries

 AdapTable, by default, includes a number of entries in the Context Menu.

-> These entries will vary depending on which column the click occurs, which other cells (if any) are selected and from which column(s).
+> These entries will vary depending on which column the click occurs, which other cells (if any) are selected and in which column(s).

 Each entry is associated with a different `AdapTableFunction` (to make it easy for devs to exclude those entries they dont want to appear).